muahchee/scruffyWiki/docs/notes/bandarEsokLore/Characters/1hui-yi.md

 ## History { .underline }

 A civil servant in the deep-sea working in the Missing Persons Department.
 They were usually deployed locally, but were sent to Bandar Esok with 幻颖 for this particular mission. 蕙伊 has been in the department much longer than 幻颖.
-They used to be a top performer at their job, excelling at investigation and information gathering, but their performance started to decline when they got bored of it. 蕙伊 is frustrated because they can't quit, as thier boss threatened to blacklist them and prevent them from getting any other job.
+They used to be a top performer at their job, excelling at investigation and information gathering, but their performance started to decline when they got bored of the work. 蕙伊 is frustrated because they can't quit, as their boss threatened to blacklist them and prevent them from getting any other job.

-Using this mission as their lucky break, they decide to try to make a living in Bandar Esok, setting up a souvenir shop. 蕙伊 picked up woodworking, using local materials to make their products.
-Though the shop had no customers at first, through the connectiong formed with the locals, customers start coming.
+Using this mission as their lucky break, they decide to make a living in Bandar Esok, setting up a souvenir shop. 蕙伊 picked up woodworking, using local materials to make their products.
+Though the shop had no customers at first, business starts to pick up as they formed connections with the locals.

 蕙伊 has no intention of returning to the deep-sea.